Reducing Eye Strain in the Workplace With Computer Glasses

 Lastly, a good, adjustable chair with some kind of footstool is great.

-Enhancing Your Visual Ergonomics with Computer Glasses
+Enhancing Your Visual Ergonomics and Reduce Eyestrain with Computer Glasses

 The eye doctors and opticians at Total Eye Care are experts in helping patients improve their visual ergonomics.
 Reducing computer-related eye strain is essential to improve your productivity.
 Total Eye Care is committed to finding the best solution for your situation.
 We can employ any combination of vision correction including computer glasses, contact lenses, and conventional glasses.
 We will find the right answer for you.